I was born three thousand years ago,

 before your eyes.

-And fortunately,
+For, fortunately,

 the space-time continuum